datumbox/dapi-model-versioning/README.md

 - The number of methods increases multiplicatively with each version, dataset and recipe combination.
 - Can lead to a lot of legacy code.
 - It's a nonsolution.
 It does not really addresses the Versioning problem.

-### Repository Structure

-Below we describe the structure of the [repository](https://github.com/datumbox/dapi-model-versioning):

-- The `README.md` file serves as the main RFC document.
-- The `examples` folder contains standalone implementations for the most common model versioning scenarios that we've faced before.
-On the top of each scenario file we include a description and an example with references to a real-world case.
-We recommend starting from there.
-- The actual implementation of the proposal lives in the `dapi_lib` package:
-    - The `dapi_lib/models/_api.py` contains the majority of the utilities used by the API.
-    - The rest of the files in `dapi_lib/models/*.py` are implementations of real-world models from different domains.
-    - The `dapi_lib/datasets` and `dapi_lib/transforms` packages contain code taken from the domain libs and adapted for the needs of this RFC.
-These are purely there to make the demos run smoothly and they should not be considered part of this proposal.
-    - Extensive importing from the Domain libraries and inheritance is used to minimize the copy-pasting of code from the domain libs.
-The intention is to upstream the proposed changes after the RFC concludes.
-- The real-world demos are placed in the `*.py` files located at the root of the repo.
-They target to show how the API looks from the user perspective:
-    - The `image_classification.py` and `image_detection.py` show-case the new API on Vision.
-    - The `test_encoding.py` gives us an example on how Text could structure its models.
-Note that because TorchText currently doesn't provide pre-trained models on the public repo, we use huggingface's Roberta.
-    - The `text_to_speech.py` provides an example of implementing the new API on Audio.
-- Other details:
-    - The `assets` folder contains a couple of assets necessary for the demos.
-    - An `output` folder will be created on the root of the project after running the demos.
-    - The `third_party` package contains copy-pasted code necessary for the demos and it is not part of this RFC.
-    - The `requirements.txt` file contains a list of all dependencies for running the code on this repo.

 ## Next steps